01magdalenawild/Team-10-profile-generator/README.md

 ## Installation
 The user should clone the repository from GitHub and download Node.
 This application also requires a file system and inquirer module.

+## License
+This project is license under MIT